Information and services from A to Z

 FAU offers computer pools at many locations where students and doctoral candidates can access the Internet free of charge.
 They are distributed across Erlangen and Nuremberg in all faculties, as well as branches of the library and RRZE.
-Since these pools were funded by the Computer Investment Programme (CIP), they are often referred to as ‘CIP Pools’.
+Since these pools were funded by the Computer Investment Programme (CIP), they are often referred to as ‘CIP Pools’ (German only).

 Scanners and printers are also available.
 You will need a user account to use the computers.
-Instructions on how to activate and use your user account are available on the FAU website.
+Instructions on how to activate and use your user account are available on the FAU website (German only).

 Whether you’re looking for an internship, a student job or an entry opportunity after completing your degree or doctoral degree, you will generally have to submit a written application before being invited to an interview.